 I realise how much I have gained since volunteering at CAW.
 My confidence has increased, so have my admin skills.
 I feel I have made friends and am valued.
 I have so many opportunities to learn and update skills too; I have definitely gained a lot through volunteering here.”

-Helen Child, Chief Executive at Citizens Advice Wolverhampton said:
+Helen Child, Chief Officer at Citizens Advice Wolverhampton said:

 “Our volunteers make a huge difference to people’s lives.